There are different ways to become involved with the Augustine Literacy Project and different levels of involvement.

 Become an Augustine Tutor

 No previous teaching experience is necessary.
 Tutors pay for materials and commit to a minimum of 60 hours of pro bono tutoring.
-Our seven-day training includes in-depth reading instruction and 15 hours of preparation and practice with a student.
+Our five-day training includes in-depth reading instruction and 15 hours of preparation and practice with a student.
 You will be part of a supportive community of dedicated Augustine tutors.
 Scholarships are available.

 Spread the Word